Japanese Acupressure - The Art of Jin Shin

 From the Main Central and the Supervisors Flows come a third type of primary flow, the Mediator, which circulates between the other primary flows and keeps our emotions and attitudes healthy.
 The SELs are located on the Supervisor and Mediator flows – 26 SELs on each side of the body.
 From the three types of primary flows arise flows connected with all the organs, as well as flows that govern every process in the body.

 Going beyond hands-on treatment, the art of living a harmonized life also includes discovering how to live in harmony with what is.
 Decreasing our attachment or aversion to what is happening around us actually keeps us healthy.
-In addition to hands-on treatment, we recommend adopting the habits of Ayurveda to bring the body into harmony.
+In addition to hands-on treatment, we recommend adopting healthy lifestyle habits to bring the body into harmony.

 The Science Behind the Art of Jin Shin